mikepfeiffer/azure-iac-bootcamp/Lab 1/README.md

 ## Challenge

 After you've successfully completed this lab, create a second repo.
-This time intialize the repo locally from the commandline (instead of on the web) and then push the repo GitHub.
+This time, intialize the repo locally from the commandline (instead of on the web) and then push the repo GitHub.

+## Bonus Points

+Setting up a [README for your GitHub profile](https://towardsdatascience.com/build-a-stunning-readme-for-your-github-profile-9b80434fe5d7) would be a great excercise for practicing your markdown skills.

 ## Lifelines